-Kohler Uninterruptible Power (KUP) have recently helped Polar Air Limited, a mechanical and electrical engineering company, replace an aging critical power protection infrastructure for Portal Group UK, who manage a data centre facility for a blue-chip company.
+Kohler Uninterruptible Power (KUP) have recently helped Polar Air Limited, a mechanical and electrical engineering company, replace an ageing critical power protection infrastructure for Portal Group UK, who manage a data centre facility for a blue-chip company.

-The aging system had been commissioned and maintained by KUP for over 15 years, and was identified as coming up to the end of its support by a Field Service Engineer, “at a routine preventative maintenance visit at the beginning of 2019, the uninterruptible power supplies were identified as coming towards their end of life, which we discussed with Polar Air.”
+The ageing system had been commissioned and maintained by KUP for over 15 years, and was identified as coming up to the end of its support by a Field Service Engineer, “at a routine preventative UPS maintenance visit at the beginning of 2019, the uninterruptible power supplies were identified as coming towards their end of life, which we discussed with Polar Air.”
 Explains John Inman, Business Development Manager at Kohler Uninterruptible Power.

-Replacing any UPS can be a costly exercise, but at KUP we explore how we can use what is already in place, to save not only money but time as well: “We were thankful that KUP could fully utilise existing components, like the battery racks, DC cabling and DC isolators – it saved Portal further expenditure and it greatly increased the speed and ease of commissioning.”
+Replacing any UPS can be a costly exercise, but at KUP we explore how we can use what is already in place, to save not only money but time as well: “We were thankful that KUP could fully utilise existing components, like the UPS battery racks, DC cabling and DC isolators – it saved Portal further expenditure and it greatly increased the speed and ease of commissioning.”
 Explains Andrew Fitch.

-The original installation was configured with the DC cabling running between the UPS modules and the battery strings housed within steel trunking fixed directly to the floor.
-This presented a challenge to the design team, as it would have prevented the units being swapped out without a complete system shutdown, which simply could not happen given the downstream business critical equipment being supported.
-This was overcome by the installation of a permanent but accessible bespoke steel platform to allow each UPS modules to be swapped out independently with the remaining units still supporting the load.
+The original UPS installation was configured with the DC cabling running between the UPS modules and the battery strings housed within steel trunking fixed directly to the floor.
+This presented a challenge to the design team, as it would have prevented the units from being swapped out without a complete system shutdown, which simply could not happen given the downstream business-critical equipment being supported.
+This was overcome by the installation of a permanent but accessible bespoke steel platform to allow each of the hot-swappable UPS modules to be changed independently with the remaining units still supporting the load.